Explainer

 The full list of performers at Eurovision 2025 has officially been announced.

-You can keep up with all the artists on the .
+You can read about all of the artists .

 Here all all 37 songs that will be performed: